AdiGrinshpan/Cyclistic/README.md

-the data files for this analysis are available here : https://divvy-tripdata.s3.amazonaws.com/index.html
+the data files for this analysis are available [here](https://divvy-tripdata.s3.amazonaws.com/index.html)